The Danish Art of ‘Open Air Living’

 Curate Your Outdoor Space

-Wanting to increase your home’s square footage is prevalent in a city like Boulder, where space can be limited.
-Taking advantage of your outdoor space can be a real bonus when there are so many sunny warm days throughout the year.
+Wanting to increase your home’s square footage is common in a city like Boulder, where space can be limited.
+Taking advantage of your outdoor space can be a real bonus when there are so many sunny days throughout the year.

-Increasing the spaces where your family and friends can hangout is beneficial.
-If you have an outdoor space that could use some sprucing up, we suggest building out your deck/patio or perhaps completely renovating the landscaping so you can add amenities such as a hot tub or pergola.
+It’s always beneficial to increase the number of spaces where your family and friends can hang out.
+If you have an outdoor space that could use some sprucing up, we suggest building out your deck/patio, or perhaps completely renovating the landscaping so you can add amenities such as a hot tub or pergola.
 With a smaller budget, you can transform a space by upgrading your patio furniture, adding a firepit, and collecting cozy blankets and yard games for entertaining.

 Bring The Outdoors In

-Decorating your home with a variety of beautiful, lush plants is an easy way to bring character and style into your home.
-If you have a hard time keeping plants alive, stick to dry climate plants such as succulents and cacti and water them once a month in the winter months (twice a month in the warmer ones).
-You can’t go wrong.
-If you can give more attention to your plants’, large house plants such as fiddle leaf figs or ferns are beautiful and give your space life.
+Another way to incorporate friluftsliv in your living space is to fuse nature with your interior design.
+We suggest decorating your home with a variety of beautiful, lush plants.
+If you have a hard time keeping plants alive, try adopting some dry-climate plants such as succulents and cacti; you only have to water those a couple of times a month throughout the year.
+If you can give more attention to your plants, large house plants such as fiddle leaf figs and ferns are a beautiful addition that will liven up any space.